Yash4850/DataScience/Customer Churn Prediction/README.md

 • How can we improve techniques previously proposed?

 ### 1. Exploratory Data Analysis:
 Before going to analysis, we need to look at the data for null values and categorical variables.
 So, I performed a lot of pre-processing steps, but I am not mentioning them here as this report is more on explaining the above-mentioned business objectives.
-If you want to know more on data pre-processing steps, please refer to the Jupyter notebook (code) that I submitted as I have explained everything more clearly there.
+If you want to know more on data pre-processing steps, please refer to the code [here](https://github.com/Yash4850/DataScience/blob/main/Customer%20Churn%20Prediction/Code.ipynb) as I have explained everything more clearly.

 #### 1.1.
 Initial Observations: